HPSCTerrSys/TSMP/doc/content/gettingstarted.md

 During the build and compile step ([step 5 below](#step-5-build-tsmp-interface-and-component-models)) multiple predefined coupled model combinations (of component models and their versions) as well as predefined HPC systems and operating environments can be chosen.
 Via so-called machinefiles the built and execution environment can be centrally adjusted to the respective HPC systems.
 A generic machinefile for x86-64 GNU/Linux systems with a GNU Compiler Collection and a standard scientific software stack is also provided.
 Many predefined built environments are provided for the machines which are available to the HPSC-TerrSys users.

 During the setup and configuration step ([step 6 below](#step-6-setup-and-configuration-of-the-respective-usage-and-test-case)), TSMP is configured for different, predefined test cases or numerical experiments, for which we also provide input data via a dedicated data server.
 Here we document one specific experiment.
 The [TSMP user guide](https://hpscterrsys.github.io/TSMP/index.html) will contain a complete list.

-**Throughout this quick start guide a destinction is made between HPSC-TerrSys users who use specific HPC systems at HPC centres in Germany and external users.
-Through centralized machinefiles and compute environment initialisation scripts, TSMP can be very quickly adjusted to any other HPC site.**

 The two most important scripts to build and setup TSMP are: